openregulatory/templates/templates/qms/document-and-record-control/sop-document-record-control.md

 ## Summary

 This SOP describes how documents and records are handled.
-The goal is to understand how documents are typically structured and in what states they can be as they move from draft to release.
-It's similarly important to always have the most recent document available at the specified location while ensuring that changes to documents can be traced.
+The goal is to understand how documents are typically structured and their current state as they move from draft to release.
+The most recent document must be available at a specified location while ensuring changes to documents are always traceable.

 ## General Considerations